Best Ping Pong Paddles of 2023: Our Favorites

 Expensive Paddles

 We can add a luxury option, now, with the Killerspin’s Stilo7 SVR.
 It will cost you $350 but it is a collector’s item!
 It uses nitrix rubbers and both sides are black.
-It is not for tournament usage, but it will make you think twice whether you want to play with it or just want to store it.
+It is not for tournament play, but it will make you think twice whether you want to play with it or just want to store it.

 Ping Pong Paddle Brands